Regular Show season 2

-The second season of American animated television series Regular Show, created by J. G. Quintel, originally aired on Cartoon Network in the United States.
+The second season of the animated television series Regular Show, created by J. G. Quintel, originally aired on Cartoon Network in the United States.
 Quintel created the series' pilot using characters from his comedy shorts for the canceled anthology series The Cartoonstitute.
 He developed Regular Show from his own experiences in college.
 Simultaneously, several of the show's main characters originated from his animated shorts 2 in the AM PM and The Naïve Man from Lolliland.
 Following its first season's success, Regular Show was renewed for a second season in 2009, ahead of its premiere.
-The season ran from November 29, 2010 to August 1, 2011, and was produced by Cartoon Network Studios.
+The season ran from November 29, 2010, to August 1, 2011, and was produced by Cartoon Network Studios.

 Regular Show's second season was storyboarded and written by Quintel, Sean Szeles, Shion Takeuchi, Benton Connor, Calvin Wong, Paul Scarlata, Kat Morris, Mike Roth, John Infantino, Minty Lewis, Henry Yu, and Dennis Messmer.
-For this season, the writers were Quintel, Roth, Infantino, Michele Cavin, and Matt Price, who is also the story editor.
+For this season, the writers were Roth, Infantino, Jack Thomas, and Matt Price.